 Remember, actions speak louder than words.
-Be what you want your teen to be: a healthy eater and a regular exerciser yourself.
+Be what you want your teen to be: a healthy eater, a regular exerciser and a good sleeper yourself.

 I know from my own experience as a mom of teens, what my teens see me doing day in and day out sets the bar for how they should be conducting their daily lives.

 Be non-judgmental and open to discussing your teen’s body and weight concerns.

 Your teen may tell you that he is frustrated with his lack of muscle, or the appearance of his belly, or that he is uncomfortable in his clothing.

 That’s your lead in for a productive conversation.
 Your intention should be to help: “Is there something I can do to help with that?” is a good response to these concerns.

 Just being available to listen without unsolicited suggestions can work wonders.

 #4: Invite Your Teen to Do Something